nice-digital/global-nav/README.md

 - Default: `null`
 - Values: `[{ key: "Sign in", value: "/Account/Login" }]`, `[{ key: "My profile", value: "/Account/profile" },{ key: "Sign out", value: "/Account/Logout" }]`

 If the authentication provider has been set to "idam", then an array of links must be provided.
-If the user is logged out then a "Sign in" link should be provided with an appropriate url supplied.
+If the user is logged out then a "Sign in" link should be provided with an appropriate url supplied - this should be the first in the list.
 If the user is logged in, then a number of links are supported, with a "Sign out" link normally last in the list, also a displayName must be supplied.

 ###### Header.auth.displayName

 - Type: `String | null`
 - Default: `null`
-- Values: `Alice`, `Bob`

-The display name must be provided if the "idam" provider is used and the user is logged in.
+The displayName is the user's name and must be provided if the "idam" provider is used and the user is logged in.

 ##### Footer props